ScaledFoundations/MatMamba/README.md

 ![MatMamba](assets/blog1.jpg)

 ## About
-MatMamba is a general sequence processing architecture based on Mamba2.
-It introduces a nested Matryoshka structure in a Mamba2 block.
+MatMamba is a general sequence processing architecture based on [Mamba2](https://github.com/state-spaces/mamba).
+It introduces a nested [Matryoshka](https://arxiv.org/abs/2205.13147) structure in a Mamba2 block.
 We jointly train a few chosen granularities to get a single model from which we can flexibly extract a large number of nested submodels for adaptive inference based on the available deployment compute.

 ## Setup
-To install the matmamba package and set up a fresh conda environment with all necessary dependencies, run the following script:
+To install the `matmamba` package and set up a fresh conda environment with all necessary dependencies, run the following script:

 ```bash
 bash scripts/setup_env.sh
 ```

 ## Usage

+Like a Transformer and Mamba2, a MatMamba2 block takes in a tensor of shape `(batch_size, seq_len, d_model)` and returns a tensor of the same shape.
+Based on the available compute, we can use a specific number of dimensions (and heads) internally.

 ```python
 from matmamba import MatMamba2